rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 ## Overview and assumptions

 - Using Kubespray for cluster deployment
-- Test clusters already created mimicking
+- Test clusters already created mimicking production
+    - At least one of each node type represented (H100, etc.)
 - Following k8sapp convention
     - Using custom Ansible playbook to `deploy`
     - Locked down to git commit SHAs